 There’s nothing wrong with having text on your website, except of course that people likely aren’t reading it.

 Think about providing content in another format.
 Research on the human brain shows that when people are listening to someone speak, their brain activity syncs up with the speaker.
-The more the listener’s brain is in sync with the speaker’s, the more thoroughly the listener will comprehend the content.
+The more the listener’s mind is in sync with the speaker’s, the more thoroughly the listener will comprehend the content.

 Where it makes sense, use audio and/or video instead of just relying on text.
-Ohh, and the right picture can communicate a 1,000 words, but you must test your images to insure you picked the right 1,000 words.
+Ohh, and the right picture can communicate 1,000 words, but you must test your images to insure you picked the right 1,000 words.

-Many designers — and this is far too common an occurrence — copy the look and approach of someone elses design.
+Many designers — and this is far too common an occurrence — copy the look and approach of someone else’s design.
 If a design is appealing and appears to be working surely a rigorous process was used to arrive at the aesthetic, right?
 This may have been the case, but likely not.
 By being a copycat you copy the same issues, problems, and of another’s design.

-It is recommended to leverage design patterns and the best approached from other designs, you must to think long and hard about how that design might perform, and of course, test it!
+It is recommended to leverage design patterns and the best approached from other designs, you must think long and hard about how that design might perform, and of course, test it!